hazelcast/hazelcast/README.md

 #### License

-Hazelcast is available under the Apache 2 License.
+Hazelcast Jet is available under the Apache 2 License.
 Please see the [Licensing section](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#licensing) for more information.

 #### Copyright